How effective are the Pfizer, AstraZeneca and Moderna vaccines against Omicron?

 Are some types of vaccine more effective than others?

-A small study has suggested that the Omicron coronavirus variant may be able to better evade the protection offered by the Pfizer/BioNTech vaccine than the initial Covid virus type.
+A small study has suggested that Omicron may be able to better evade the protection offered by the Pfizer/BioNTech vaccine than the initial Covid virus type.

 There seems to be a “very large drop” in immunity against the new variant among those given Pfizer’s vaccine, said Professor Sigal after his laboratory studied the blood samples of 12 people who had been vaccinated with the jab.